msv-lab/HoarePrompt-experiments/README.md

 pip install -e /path/to/hoareprompt
 ```

-> Replace `/path/to/hoareprompt` with the actual path to the `hoareprompt` directory from the git  [repo](https://github.com/msv-lab/HoarePrompt).
+> Replace `/path/to/hoareprompt` with the actual path to the `hoareprompt` directory from the [GitHub repository](https://github.com/msv-lab/HoarePrompt).

-> The `-e` flag stands for **editable** mode, meaning that any changes you make to the `hoareprompt` package will immediately be reflected without needing to reinstall it.
+> The `-e` flag enables **editable mode**, meaning any changes made to the `hoareprompt` package are immediately reflected without requiring reinstallation.

 ### 3. Set API Keys

-Depending on the LLM service you intend to use, set the appropriate environment variables for your API keys:
+Depending on the LLM service you intend to use, set the appropriate environment variables:

 For **OpenAI** models:
 ```bash